Jet Set Radio

 - 61 % positive mentions

-The atmosphere of Jet Set Radio is widely praised for its vibrant, funky aesthetic and nostalgic soundtrack, creating an engaging and unique experience that immerses players in its stylized urban environment.
-While the game's art style and music are celebrated, some players find the clunky controls and level design detract from the overall enjoyment, leading to mixed feelings about the gameplay experience.
-Ultimately, the game's atmosphere is a defining feature that resonates strongly with fans, making it a standout title despite its gameplay flaws.
+The atmosphere of Jet Set Radio is widely praised for its vibrant, funky aesthetic and nostalgic soundtrack, which together create a unique and immersive experience reminiscent of early 90s urban culture.
+While many players appreciate the game's artistic flair and engaging environment, some find the clunky controls and level design detract from the overall enjoyment.
+Ultimately, the game's atmosphere is a defining feature that resonates strongly with fans, though it may not appeal to everyone.

 “What makes Jet Set Radio more than the sum of its parts is its atmosphere, flair, and style.”